hacs/documentation/source/docs/use/type/integration.md

 title: Integration
 ---

-Integrations in HACS (also known as *custom components*) are community-built integrations.
+Integrations in HACS are community-built integrations.

 ## Downloading integrations